ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/using/redirects.md

 ### Redirect response code

-To change the HTTP response code return by $productName$, set `redirect_reponse_code`.
+To change the HTTP response code return by Emissary, set `redirect_reponse_code`.
 If this is not set, 301 is returned by default.
 Valid values include 301, 302, 303, 307, and 308.
 This can be used with any type of redirect.

 ```yaml